ubiratansoares/ubiratansoares/README.md

 ## About me

-I'm **Ubiratan Soares**, a Software Engineer with more than 10 years with experience.
+I'm **Ubiratan Soares**, a Software Engineer with more than 10 years of experience.
 I was born and raised in São Paulo, Brazil and nowadays I live in Barcelona, Spain.

 - I have a Bachelor degree in Computer Science ([ICMC/USP](https://www.icmc.usp.br/), Brazil)
 - My favorite programming languages nowadays are **Kotlin**, **Python** and **Rust**